loleg/openguesser/README.md

 This is a web game about guessing and learning about geography through imagea and maps, made with Swisstopo's [GeoAdmin map of Switzerland](https://map.geo.admin.ch).

-After several years of development as a GeoAdmin Storymap, we play tested, forked and started a refresh of the project at the #GLAMhack 2017 event in Lausanne.
+After several years of development as a series of GeoAdmin Storymaps - try the original [SwissGuesser game here](http://mf-swissguesser.prod.bgdi.ch/main/storymaps/storymap5/) - we play tested, forked and started a refresh of the project at [#GLAMhack 2017](http://make.opendata.ch/wiki/event:2017-09).

 We updated all library dependencies but got rid of the old data loading mechanism, with the goal of connecting (later in real time) to open data sources such as Wikidata/Commons.

 A test is being done via the Wikidata Linked Data endpoint (see app/data/*.sparql), notably via datasets tagged 'glam' on Opendata.swiss for creating custom games.

-There are a few other improvement ideas already:
+There are a few other improvement ideas in mind already:

 - Redesign the frontend to improve aesthetics and usability.
 - Add a new title and tutorial, complete with loading sequence.